How does Exodus make money?

 - Speed and convenience:

-Exchanging assets on a traditional exchange require users to send the assets to the exchange and wait for confirmations.
+Exchanging assets on a traditional exchange requires users to send the assets to the exchange and wait for confirmations.
 Customers then must post orders on the exchange and have those orders filled.
 Finally, if a customer wants assets moved, they initiate a withdrawal from the exchange and must await verification from the exchange.
 These three steps are a manual process.
-Exodus' exchange API providers automatically handle all of this work behind the scenes.
+Exodus's third-party exchange API providers handle all of this work behind the scenes.

 To exchange on a traditional exchange, users need to pay fees to send the asset to the exchange, then wait for network confirmations, then wait for the exchange to credit your deposit, then set up the trade, then pay to have the asset sent back to your wallet.
 Exodus automates all of these steps for you.

-Although there is a network fee to send digital assets Exodus does not mark up this network fee and 100% of the fees go to the network.
+Although there is a network fee to send crypto, Exodus does not mark up this network fee and 100% of the fees go to the network.
 Exodus does not make any revenue off of network transaction fees.

-If you are interested in how network fees are calculated in Exodus you can read more information as well as find out how network fees are calculated here.
+If you are interested in how network fees are calculated in Exodus you can refer to the article here.